Handmade Working Knives

 I invite you to take a look around and discover for yourself my comprehensive line of:

-I am happy to announce the introduction of a new knife specifically for calligraphers - the quill knife.
+I am now making a knife specifically for calligraphers - the quill knife.
 Visit my Woodcarving Knives page for more details about this knife.

 You will find on each of my main knife listings pages, and on the Knife Gallery page, links to PDF versions of downloadable/printable catalogs of the knives from that page.

-I also have a Sheath Gallery page where you can see and read about the wide variety of custom leather knife sheaths that I make.
+I also have a Sheath Gallery page where you can see and read about the variety of custom leather knife sheaths that I offer for my knives.

-You should also have a look at my Knife Gallery page, where you will find some of my exciting new full tang and narrow tang knives, some of which are available for immediate purchase.
+You should also have a look at my Knife Gallery page, where you will find some of my newest models, and listings of finished knives which are available for immediate purchase.

 If you would like to read what is being said about my knives by folks who own and use them, I have a page of testimonials, which I will try to update as I receive new feedback.

-Now, if you are interested in learning to make your own leather knife sheath, or are just looking for some tips, or maybe even simply are interested in seeing in a little more detail how we make our sheaths, I have a page for you to check out, called Make a Sheath Tutorial.
+If you are interested in learning to make your own leather knife sheath, or are just looking for some tips, or maybe even simply are interested in seeing in a little more detail how I make my sheaths, I have a page for you to check out, called Make a Sheath Tutorial.

 Try a Beebe Knife.
 Once you have held it in your hand and had the chance to personally test it, I think you’ll agree with my many other satisfied customers that, not only is it good looking, but it will be a real pleasure to have on hand when you need it.